Analysis | As Trump refuses to say he’ll accept election results, Republicans press to make voting harder

 This is not a new phenomenon.
 For some years, Republicans at the state level have instituted barriers to voting.
 They have done this in the name of ballot integrity, despite the absence of evidence of widespread fraud in voting.

-In 2013, the Supreme Court, in a 5-to-4 decision, struck down a key section of the Voting Rights Act, eliminating the need for a group of mostly southern states to obtain preclearance from the Justice Department before making changes in voting practices.
-The state of Alabama moved almost immediately to implement a voter identification bill that had been held up in the state legislature under the Section 5 of the Voting Rights Act.
-The state then closed more than two dozen driver’s license offices, a principal place for obtaining proper ID.
+In 2013, the Supreme Court, in a 5-to-4 decision, struck down a key section of the Voting Rights Act, eliminating the need for a group of mostly Southern states to obtain preclearance from the Justice Department before making changes in voting practices.
+The state of Alabama moved almost immediately to implement a voter identification bill that had been held up in the state legislature under Section 5 of the Voting Rights Act.
+The state then closed more than two dozen driver’s license offices, a principal place for obtaining a proper ID.
 The offices closed were disproportionately in areas with large Black populations.

 Before 2006, no state required voters to produce identification.
 The first was enacted in Indiana and later upheld by the Supreme Court.
 Today, 36 states have voter ID laws, some more strict than others.
 In 2012, civil rights groups filed a lawsuit against a voter ID law in Pennsylvania.
 In the filings, the state, in defending the law, acknowledged that there had been “no investigations or prosecutions of in-person voter fraud in Pennsylvania” and that none of the parties in the suit had any direct knowledge of investigations or prosecutions in other states.